bytewizer/runtime/src/Bytewizer.TinyCLR.Logging.Abstractions/README.md

 # Logging Abstraction

-Provides a minimalistic logger that does nothing useful for libraries.
+Provides a minimalistic logger useful for libraries that does nothing.

 ## TinyCLR Packages
 ```bash